Why is it that for many baby boomers one drink is never enough?

 * Illnesses you can develop after 10 to 20 years of regular binge-drinking include cancers of the mouth and throat and breast, heart and liver disease, stroke, brain damage and damage to the nervous system.

-… giving yourself a limit
+STOP BINGE-DRINKING BY…… giving yourself a limit

 … eating before or while you drink